Docker Basics : Part 1

 Why we need docker?

-What we do to solve this issue is:
+So, what can we do to solve this issue?

 VM and containers both can work fantastically once we manage them both in an architecture